pts/tinyveracrypt/README.txt

 the encrypted volume.

-The reason why mkfs was run before `tinyveracrypt.py init' is that mkfs would otherwise overwrite the first 512 bytes, and we want to keep there the VeraCrypt header written by tinyveracrypt.py writes.
+The reason why mkfs was run before `tinyveracrypt.py init' is that mkfs (including mkfs.ext2 and mkfs.minix) would otherwise overwrite the first 512 bytes, and we want to keep there the VeraCrypt header written by tinyveracrypt.py.

-If you have an mkfs command which doesn't modify the first 512 bytes of the device (it doesn't work with mkfs.ext2), you can do it the other way around:

-  $ dd if=/dev/zero bs=1M count=10 of=DEVICE.img
-  $ ./tinyveracrypt.py init --ofs=0 --fake-luks-uuid=random DEVICE.img
-  warning: abort now, otherwise all data on /dev/loop0 will be lost Enter passphrase:
-  $ /sbin/blkid DEVICE.img
-  DEVICE.img: UUID="1b564eef-2801-91f6-505c-cfd49044c8c0" TYPE="crypto_LUKS"
-  $ sudo ./tinyveracrypt.py open DEVICE.img NAME
-  Enter passphrase:
-  $ sudo mkfs.MYFS /dev/mapper/NAME
-  $ /sbin/blkid DEVICE.img
-  DEVICE.img: UUID="1b564eef-2801-91f6-505c-cfd49044c8c0" TYPE="crypto_LUKS"
+`tinyveracrypt.py init --opened' does the correct block device buffer and page table flushing no matter the filesystem is mounted or not.

 Q14.
 Can tinyveracrypt create and encrypted volume with plaintext volume label and/or UUID, recognized by blkid?